modenaxe/msk-STAPLE/README.md

 | toes                  | mtp child               | uses parent `JCS` |

 - [ ] use `createOpenSimModelJoints.m` to complete the definitions of the joints connecting the OpenSim rigid bodies and add them to the initialised model.
+This is the step where more adjustments can be made.
+Joints are created using:
-Joints are defined starting from the `JCS` reference systems identified by `processTriGeomBoneSet.m` and finalised using specific joint definitions.
-Currently we provide two options:
+* the information from the `JCS` reference systems identified by `processTriGeomBoneSet.m` during the morphological analysis
+* parameters defined in the `getJointParams.m` function: joint name, parent and child body names, coordinates, order of rotations, etc. Currently we provide a standard joint definition in the main STAPLE folder and an example of a customization of joint definition in the advanced examples.
+* instructions on how to finalise incomplete `JCS` given in the script indicated by `joint_defs`.
+Currently we provide two options for completing the `JCS`:
      1. `Modenese2018` based on a previous publication of [Modenese et al. (2018)](https://doi.org/10.1016/j.jbiomech.2018.03.039) that does not rely on anatomical axes calculated from the tibia bone.
      2. a default approach named `auto2020`, which connect bones using as much information as possible from the bone morphological analysis.
 - [ ] (optional) use `assignMassPropsToSegments.m` to update the mass properties of the segment using the the actual anthropometry of the subject that you are modelling.
 Segment masses and inertias of the lower limb are scaled from those of the standard `gait2392` OpenSim model, which are identical to those of the more recent Rajagopal full body model. **NOTE:** this feature is still very basic in its implementation and will be further developed.
 - [ ] (optional) use `addBoneLandmarksAsMarkers.m` to add to the OpenSim models the bony landmarks identified automatically during the morphological analyses.
 - [ ] finalise the OpenSim model using the `osimModel.finalizeConnections()`  API method.